dhruvweaver/12-traffic-light/README.md

 (base)[foo@bar]$
 ```
 ## Custom Data Set (Traffic light Detection for only red and yellow lights):
 Used Roboflow to collect images and labels.
-It contains 1906 images of red and yellow light.
+It(version 9) contains 2065 images of red and yellow light.
 Download this dataset to train Yolo.
 <a href="https://universe.roboflow.com/traffic-light-detection-qsrxn/traffic-light-oq7uj">
     <img src="https://app.roboflow.com/images/download-dataset-badge.svg"></img>
 </a>